fenago/nlp-fundamentals/lab_guides/Lab_3.md

     particular supermarket, customers who tend to buy milk and bread, generally tend to buy cheese.
 This information can then be used to design supermarket layouts.
-The detailed theoretical explanations of these algorithms are beyond the scope of this chapter.
+The detailed theoretical explanations of these algorithms are beyond the scope of this lab.

 Now that you understand what unsupervised learning is and its types, in the next section, you will learn about different types of clustering.